REVITALIZED DECLARATION OF COVENANTS, CONDITIONS AND RESTRICTIONS

-All Lots in the aforementioned tract shall be known and described as residential Lots.
+All Lots shall be known and described as residential Lots.
 No Lot or Lots shall be used for any purpose other than residential use.
-It is the intention and purpose of this Declaration to assure that all dwellings shall be of a quality of workmanship and material substantially the same or better than that which can be produced on the date these Declarations are recorded.
-The ground floor area of the main structure and any living unit constructed on any of the residential sites covered by these Declarations, exclusive of open porches and garages or carports, shall not be less than one thousand (1,000) square feet for such living unit.
+It is the intention and purpose of this Revitalized Declaration to assure that all dwellings shall be of a quality of workmanship and material substantially the same or better than that which can be produced on the date these Revitalized Declarations are recorded.
+The ground floor area of the main structure and any living unit constructed on any of the residential sites covered by these Revitalized Declarations, exclusive of open porches and garages or carports, shall not be less than one thousand (1,000) square feet for such living unit.

 No dwelling shall be erected or placed on any Lot having a width of less than seventy-five (75) feet at the minimum setback line, nor shall any dwellings be erected or placed on any Lot having an area of less than seven thousand five hundred (7,500) square feet.

 Whether or not provision therefor is specifically stated on any conveyance of title made by the Developer, the owner of each and every Lot, by acceptance of title thereto or by taking possession thereof, covenants and agrees that no building wall, or other structure shall be placed upon said Lot unless and until one set of building plans, one set of building specifications, and one copy of the plot plan have been submitted and have been approved in writing by the Architectural Control Committee.
 Each such building, wall or other structure shall be placed on the premises only in accordance with the plans and specifications and plot so approved.
-Refusal of approval of plans and specifications by the Architectural Control Committee may be based upon any ground, including purely esthetic grounds, which in the sole and uncontrolled discretion of the Architectural Control Committee shall be deemed sufficient.
+Refusal of approval of plans and specifications by the Architectural Control Committee may be based upon any ground, including purely aesthetic grounds, which is the sole and uncontrolled discretion of the Architectural Control Committee shall be deemed sufficient.
 No alternation in exterior appearance, including color of the building or structures shall be made without like approval of the Architectural Control Committee.
 No alteration to the front porch, stairs, walkways or front yard shall be made without like approval of the Architectural Control Committee.
-No screen enclosure shall be placed on the front of the house.
 The appearance of the house may not be changed by any means, including, but not limited to, front screen enclosure, placement of concrete or gravel in front yards, etc., without approval of the Architectural Control Committee.